jakeepia/Accenture-Stock/README.md

 ## Analysis Highlights:

 ### 1- Forecasting with Excel:
-Applying forecasting formulas in Microsoft Excel, I project the stock's trajectory for the next 30 days, specifically targeting October 2021.
+Applying forecasting formulas in Excel, I project the stock's trajectory for the next 30 days, specifically targeting October 2021.
 This forward-looking approach utilizes historical data patterns to make informed predictions, aiding investors and analysts in making strategic decisions.

 ### 2- Bar Chart Analysis:
 Visualizing the total volume, high, low, and open prices for Accenture from 2019 to 2021 provides a clear snapshot of stock trends.
 Bar charts effectively illustrate the yearly fluctuations in these key parameters.